filerjs/filer/README.md

 #### fs.write(fd, buffer, offset, length, position, callback)<a name="write"></a>

-Writes bytes from ArrayBufferView `buffer` to the file specified by `fd`.
+Writes bytes from `buffer` to the file specified by `fd`.
 Asynchronous [write(2), pwrite(2)](http://pubs.opengroup.org/onlinepubs/009695399/functions/write.html).
 The `offset` and `length` arguments describe the part of the buffer to be written.
 The `position` refers to the offset from the beginning of the file where this data should be written.
 If `position` is `null`, the data will be written at the current position.
 The callback gets `(error, nbytes)`, where `nbytes` is the number of bytes written.

 NOTE: Filer currently writes the entire buffer in a single operation.
 However, future versions may do it in chunks.